 Join My Newsletter & Get Great Tips, Information and Experiences To Help You Become a Superb Pilot!

 Helicopters with more than one engine can generally fly wherever the pilot wishes over most cities in the world.
 This is due to the fact that if an engine fails they have another engine to allow them to continue flying.
 However, for single-engine helicopters, the pilot must be able to glide or autorotate to a clear area in the event of an engine failure without harming those on the ground.

 Over densely populated cities finding a clear area like a park, ball field, school playing field or parking lot that is empty to land in can be challenging.
 It is for these reasons that so many helicopters crash when trying to complete an emergency landing in a dense urban area.

 There are many reasons why you may see a helicopter flying over a city and these are some of the most common reasons:

 Tour flights will follow assigned routes that usually vary to ensure the same areas are not flown over constantly.
-Set altitudes may be assigned to keep helicopters vertically seperated when flying towards one another.
+Set altitudes may be assigned to keep helicopters vertically separated when flying toward one another.

-Helicopters are commonly used in cities to transport people in remote or outlaying areas into hospitals located in cities.
-Helicopter travel is far quicker than land amublance and by allowing patients fast transport to major specialist or trauma centers many lives are saved.
+Helicopters are commonly used in cities to transport people in remote or outlying areas into hospitals located in cities.
+Helicopter travel is far quicker than land ambulance and by allowing patients fast transport to major specialist or trauma centers many lives are saved.

 If you wish to know more about Police Helicopters and how there are used please check out my article here: